zzhou612/abc-playground/README.md

 #### Abc_Obj_t

 `struct Abc_Obj_t` is used to store the objects in the network.
 In different representations of circuits, the term `object` can represent different entities.
-The object type is represented by a 4-bit unsigned integer, which is showed in the enumerate variable Abc_ObjType_t:
+The object type is represented by a 4-bit unsigned integer, which is shown in the enumerate variable Abc_ObjType_t:

 ```c
 typedef enum {